Benh83/eco395m-Final/README.md

 Put an Excel file of deals you want to run into your deals file, then run Final.py and select mode 2.
 ## Database
 If you have a database, any deals you enter will be added to it, and you can access them through the Streamlit dashboard.
 To access streamlit application, run "streamlit.py" using `streamlit run streamlit.py`.
+After that, if you enter company names, Streamlit will return the latest iteration of that deal that is present within your database.